Kyle Markway: Early life

+College career

+After being recruited by Steve Spurrier Jr. and Joe Robinson, Markway committed to South Carolina.
+Beginning his true freshman season in 2015, Markway still played in all 12 games.
+His first and only start of the season was made against The Citadel Bulldogs.
+The following season in 2016, Markway sat out recovering from a foot injury.
+Upon his return for the 2017 season as a redshirt sophomore, Markway's tight end duties on special teams came to an abrupt halt after sustaining a rib injury.
+He left the season having only played in two games.
+Markway returned for the 2018 season during which he played in all 13 games with one start.
+He caught three passes and one career touchdown.
+Returning for his fifth season in 2019, Markway started in all 12 games in which he recorded 3 touchdown catches.
+His 31 receptions placed him third best on the team.
+Markway's performance made him a Dr. Harris Pastides Outstanding Student-Athlete Award recipient.
+He graduated in 2019 with a degree in sport and entertainment management.

 Professional career

 New York Giants

-After going undrafted in the 2020 NFL Draft, Markway signed with the New York Giants as an undrafted free agent on April 26, 2020.
+After going undrafted in the 2020 NFL draft, Markway signed with the New York Giants as an undrafted free agent on April 26, 2020.
 He was waived by the Giants on August 11, 2020.

 Pittsburgh Steelers

 Markway was signed by the Pittsburgh Steelers on August 22, 2020.
 Markway was waived by the Steelers on September 5, 2020.

 Cleveland Browns

 Markway was signed to the Cleveland Browns' practice squad on September 21, 2020.
 He was released by the Browns on October 13, 2020, and re-signed to their practice squad on November 10, 2020.
 Markway was elevated to the Browns' active roster on January 16, 2021, prior to the team's divisional playoff game against the Kansas City Chiefs, and reverted to the practice squad after the game.

 Markway signed a reserve/futures contract with the Browns on January 18, 2021.
 He was waived on May 20, 2021.